 Players are required to register their decks and sideboards (if applicable) in Competitive and Professional Rules Enforcement Level tournaments.
 The Head Judge may require registration in Regular Rules Enforcement Level tournaments.

 Decklists are expected in Comp and Professional REL.
-If a 0 Tournament Organizer wants to have decklists at Regular Rules Enforcement Level, the should make sure they inform the players as early as possible, as most won’t know to have them prepared in advance.
-If a Tournament Organizer decides the event is serious enough to warrant decklists at Regular Rules Enforcement Level, however, they may want to instead change the Rules Enforcement Level to Competitive.
+If a 0 Tournament Organizer wants to have decklists at Regular Rules Enforcement Level, they should make sure they inform the players as early as possible, as most won’t know to have them prepared in advance.
+If a Tournament Organizer decides the event is serious enough to warrant decklists at Regular Rules Enforcement Level, however, they may want to consider changing the Rules Enforcement Level to Competitive.
 Regular Rules Enforcement Level events with decklists are very rare.
 Typically requiring lists at Regular is in response to suspected rampant cheating.